Is the Google Ads Quality Score real?

 See where I’m going with this?

-- An improved Quality Score can lower your cost per click, but it can also help you lower your cost per acquisition (CPA).
-This is one thousand times more important.
+- An improved Quality Score lowers your cost-per-click (CPC), but it might also lower your cost per acquisition (CPA)—which is 1000x more important.

-- A higher Quality Score also leads to a higher ranking in paid search results
+- A higher Quality Score leads to a higher ranking in paid search results

 - Your ad’s CTR (current and expected)